-We just seem to go around in circle.
-The typical approach of ‘fighting evil’ is completely ironic, hypocritical, and futile.
+Our typical approach to ‘fighting evil’ is ironic, hypocritical, and futile.
 We’re fighting fire with fire.
-Understanding ourselves as animals first and foremost helps brake this cycle.
+Understanding ourselves as animals above all else would help break this cycle.
 It would certainly help to realize that our highest ideals are not answers to our problem, but rather symptoms of our problem.
 Of course seeing our ideals as symptoms rather than as answers may depend on how comfortable we can feel being without thought of self, as chapter 7 puts it.
 Yep, there’s always a hitch.
 The ‘good’ and ‘evil’ duality we perceive is simply a projection of what the ‘self’ needs and fears.

-(1) Also curious is how one person’s hated and evil is another’s loved and good.
-The inconsistency and hypocrisy I see in moral outrages are striking, although quite natural, of course.
+(1) Also curious is how one person’s ‘hated and evil’ is another’s ‘loved and good’.
+The inconsistency and hypocrisy in moral outrages are striking, although quite natural, of course.
 A most obvious example is how the right-to-life conservative sees abortion as evil, but condones capital punishment.
 On the other hand, the free-to-choose liberal often see capital punishment as evil, but condones abortion.
-When it comes to killing, humanity’s line in the sand moves all over the place, except for Jainism I suppose.
+When it comes to killing, humanity’s line in the sand moves all over the place, except for Jainism, I suppose.
 Yet even Vegans, like the Jains, are moving that line by judging what is sentient.
-That reminds me of a post I was considering — Is a Rock Conscious?
-Maybe that’ll be next up.
+This reminds me of my next post — Is a Rock Conscious?

 (2) Letting go is all the more difficult because our loves and hates are inextricably linked.
 To paraphrase chapter 2, the hates and the loves complement each other.
 As long as you hold out for one you’ll get the other.

 (3) It is possible our inability to see ourselves more rationally stems from our real inability to do anything about ourselves.
-Just as questions demand answers, seeing problems probably evokes an instinctive drive to fix them.
-Perhaps this limits our ability to seriously consider problems that are truly natural and beyond our ability to fix?
-Perhaps our belief in free will, explicit or implied, may be somewhat tied to this limitation.
-No doubt, we have a serious need to feel we have control.
+Just as questions demand answers, seeing problems most likely evokes an instinctive drive to fix them.
+Does this limit our ability to fully consider matters that are truly natural and beyond our ability to fix?
+Perhaps our belief in free will, explicit or implied, is somewhat linked to this limitation.
+No doubt, we have a serious need to feel we are in control… Ha!